silicology1/rational-dex/docs/rational-exchange-logic.md

 ## Future Goals:

 This is an experimental framework.
 In the future, it can be refined by incorporating a **reputation score** instead of simply relying on the amount of stake.
 The reputation score can be calculated through a **Schelling game**, where users' identities remain **pseudoanonymous**, much like social media accounts.
-Reputatiosn scores is also resistance to sybil attacks.
+Reputation scores are also resistant to Sybil attacks.

 A user’s profile will be validated based on the **rationality** of their contributions and their **specialization**, which is inferred from their **profile posts** and engagement.
 Over time, **academics and experts** will be increasingly involved in the decision-making process, ensuring a more informed and credible governance and price discovery model.